-Diagnostic LED
+Diagnostic LED (FIGURE 4)

 The seven-segment diagnostic LED displays operating status, target airflow, error codes and other information.
-The table beginning on Page 45 lists diagnostic LED codes.
+The table beginning on the next page lists diagnostic LED codes.

-Diagnostic Push Button
+Diagnostic Push Button (FIGURE 4)

 The diagnostic push button is located adjacent to the seven-segment diagnostic LED.
 This button is used to enable the Error Code Recall "E" mode and the Flame Signal "F" mode.
 Press the button and hold it to cycle through a menu of options.
 Every five seconds a new menu item will be displayed.
 When the button is released, the displayed item will be selected.
 Once all items in the menu have been displayed, the menu resumes from the beginning until the button is released.